BigCoke233/How-To-Answer-Questions-The-Smart-Way/README-en.md

 If you find this document helpful, I hope you can give us a star for support.

-## table of Contents
+## List of contents

 - Introduction
 - Before answering the question
   - Ways to ask questions
   - Identify the questioner
   - Read the questions briefly
 - When answering questions
   - In-depth analysis
   - Syntactic statements
   - Terminology
   - Pay attention to punctuation
   - Reduce rhetorical questions
   - Basic etiquette
 - Necessary supplementary notes
 - How to decline politely
 - If the problem is still not resolved